Daniel K. Mayers, Chairman

 Professor Elizabeth Bartholet

-Professor Bartholet joined the Legal Action Center Board in October 1977.
-Elizabeth Bartholet has been Morris Wasserstein Public Interest Professor of Law at Harvard Law School since 1996, where she has taught since 1977.
-Professor Bartholet was the Legal Action Center’s founding director and president prior to joining the Harvard faculty.
+Professor Bartholet was the Legal Action Center’s founding director, and served as director and president from 1972-1977.
+She joined the Harvard Law School Faculty in July 1977, and joined the Legal Action Center Board in October 1977.
+She has been the Morris Wasserstein Public Interest Professor of Law at Harvard since 1996.
 She teaches employment discrimination and family law, and her research and policy work focuses on adoption, child welfare, and reproductive technology.
+She founded Harvard’s Child Advocacy Program (CAP) in the fall of 2004, and has served as Faculty Director of the program ever since.

 Suzanne B. Cusack